unitedastronomer/E1-572G-Hackintosh/.docs/ISSUES.md

 ### Note:
 * The install is taking too long?
 Just be patient!
 Do not manually power off or reboot your machine as this will break the installation and require reinstalling.
 * Do not use Migration Assistant within Setup Assistant (setup screen right after macOS installation) on macOS 13+.
 It would be too laggy to navigate.
-* Do not use Migration Assistant if root patches are applied, revert patches first then apply them back after using Migration Assistant.
+* Do not use Migration Assistant if root patches are applied, revert patches first then apply them back.
 * **Do not update AppleALC**.
 It is compiled to only contain layout 28 of ALC282.
 * Can't add or adjust Memoji in settings?
 	* Scroll through the emojis, this will zoom out the icons allowing you to edit memojis.
 * Sleep may randomly break if the machine is still doing a heavy task while it is transitioning into sleep mode on it's own.
 	* Temporary disable sleep via `pmset` command if you are doing something important.
 * VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties.

 ### What's not working?

-- AirDrop; Universal Control
+- Airport features (Airdrop etc.)
 	- If you need these features, replace card with **BCM94360HMB** and stay on macOS 11.x — most airport features do not work on this card starting macOS 12.x.
 		- This laptop uses mPCIe slot for the WiFi Card
 - Playing DRM content (on Safari 14+ and macOS 11+)